Fred Ruiz Castro: Quotations from peers

 “Chief Justice Fred Ruiz Castro was a consummate patriot.
 He loved his country, fought for its freedom, upheld its laws and wrote poems about his extraordinary experiences.
 Truly, he is a person worthy of emulation.” – Adolfo S. Azcuna, Justice of the Supreme Court, 2002–2009.

 “I passed the bar examination practically the same time Justice Castro assumed the post as Chief Justice…this can compare to the elation of a priest who has been ordained at the time of a great Pope…Here was a man renowned for his nationalism…A man lives forever when we remember him.” – Roberto P. Laurel, President of the Lyceum Philippines.

 “Chief Justice Castro was truly a legal luminary of the High Court without whom the current state of the legal profession would not be the same.
 Indeed the Philippine Legal Profession was blessed and fortunate to have been under the leadership of such a learned and insightful man.” – Teodoro D. Regala, Sr.

 Judicial career

-Castro was Judge Advocate General of the Armed Forces of the Philippines, until he was appointed Executive Secretary by President Ramon Magsaysay in 1954.
+Castro was Judge Advocate General of the Armed Forces of the Philippines, and in this capacity oversaw the Philippine War Crimes Trials from 1947 to 1949 against Japanese war criminals interred in the country.
+He was appointed Executive Secretary by President Ramon Magsaysay in 1954.
 He became an Associate Justice for the Court of appeals from 1956-1966 until he became Associate Justice of the Supreme Court on May 29, 1966.